nishant676/Java-Code-Problems/Day-02/readme.md

  Explanation:
  The words in s are ["Hello", "how" "are", "you", "Contestant"].
  The first 4 words are ["Hello", "how", "are", "you"].
- Hence, you should return "Hello how are you"
+ Hence, you should return "Hello, how are you?"

- # IMP Method and Use cases
+ # IMP Method and Use Cases

 > [!TIP]
 >## String.join():-
-> => U have bunch of things and u want to add some separator between them
+> => U have a bunch of things and u want to add a separator between them
 > => String separator = ", " // This is what you want between your pieces

 >**e.g:-**
 >String[] words = {"apple", "banana", "cherry"}; // Your pieces of text